Entries For the 2020 IDEAS2 Awards Are Now Open!

-Sponsored by the American Institute of Steel Construction, the Innovative Design in Engineering and Architecture with Structural Steel (IDEAS2) recognizes projects where structural steel has been utilized in an innovative manner.
-The innovative use of structural steel may be in:
+Sponsored by the American Institute of Steel Construction, the Innovative Design in Engineering and Architecture with Structural Steel (IDEAS2) award program recognizes projects that illustrate the exciting possibilities of building with structural steel.
+The IDEAS2 awards showcase the innovative use of structural steel in:

 - the accomplishment of the structure's program